shivam-engnr/spotify_clone/README.md

 # spotify_clone
-This is my first demo for Git And GitHub
+this is my web devlopement clone of spotify